04 - Circuit Tools Session Window

 Session Information

-This option allows you to add various different pieces of vehicle and test information, this will be saved into the .vbo file, meaning that this information will be recalled every time the file is loaded into Circuit Tools.
+This option allows you to add various different pieces of vehicle and test information that will be saved into the .vbo file.
+That means that this information will be recalled every time you load this file into Circuit Tools.

 Rename Current Session

-You could use this function to rename the data ‘DriverA_Qualifying’.
-The VBO data file and the AVI video file are both re-named at the same time whilst retaining the link between them.
-Renaming the files manually is not recommended, as there is a reference to the video file name within the VBO file itself which is needed in order to function correctly.
+You could, for example, use this function to rename the data ‘DriverA_Qualifying’.
+The .vbo data file and the .avi video file will both be re-named at the same time and, more importantly, retaining the link between them.
+If you rename the files manually, you can break the link between the files as there is a reference to the video file name inside the .vbo file itself, and this is needed for the files to function correctly.

 Export Video (e.g. YouTube)

-You can export single laps by using the 'Export video from current session' function which is in the Session menu tab:
+You can export single laps by using the 'Export video from current session' function which is under the Session tab on the menu:

-The video files containing the single laps are saved into the same directory as the Session data containing that lap.
-Video VBOX video files will play natively in YouTube, Windows Media Player and VLC.
+The video files that contain the single laps are saved into the same directory as the Session data containing the same lap.
+Video VBOX video files will play natively on YouTube, Windows Media Player and VLC.

 Export Laps as CSV

-You can export .csv files of single laps by using the Export laps as CSV from current session function which is in the Session menu tab:
+You can export .csv files of single laps by using the Export laps as CSV from current session function which is under the Session tab on the menu:

-The .csv files containing the single laps are saved into the same directory as the Session data containing that lap.
-Video VBOX video files will play natively in YouTube, Windows Media Player and VLC.
+The .csv files containing the single laps are saved into the same directory as the Session data containing the same lap.

 Display Mode

-There are two display modes possible, either the whole recorded file or detected laps.
+There are two display modes possible, the whole recorded file or detected laps.

 Lap Options